Gardening with Native PlantsImmensely appealing, and sustainable, native grasses, trees, and flowers offer many gardening benefits

 Amazing fact: California’s climate and conditions are ideal for passionate plantspeople—you can grow a bristlecone pine in a pot on the deck—and good specimens of plants from all around the world.

 Fear factor: Sudden oak death has affected large numbers of tanbark oaks, coast live oaks and black oaks in California’s coastal counties.
-Caused by a fungus-like organism similar to that which caused the Irish potato famine, it is mostly airborne.
+Caused by a fungus-like organism similar to that which caused the Irish potato famine, it is air, water, and soil-borne.

 Read: Gardening With a Wild Heart: Restoring California’s Native Landscapes At Home by JL Lowry (University of California Press).